 This page explains how customer billing works and walks you through enrolling for payments and setting up your payment methods.

-Google Cloud Marketplace also generates reports that you can use to reconcile the payments you receive, and to get information about how your customers are deploying your solution.
-Learn about these reports in Reports for your Google Cloud Marketplace products.
+Cloud Marketplace also generates reports that you can use to reconcile the payments you receive, and to get information about how your customers are deploying your solution.
+Learn about these reports in Reports for your Cloud Marketplace products.

 Before you begin